KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 ### 3.11 Nousa and Skotos — Superficial Mind / Inverse Superficial Mind

 **Nousa** and **Skotos**
-are the mind’s surface lenses —
+are the mind's surface lenses —
 not deep memory,
 but the structures
 that interpret it.